jar0l/cct/README.md

                      the RTL_OSVERSIONINFOEXW structure.

 # Scripting:
 This application allows you to use automation technology that provides scripting capabilities similar to batch files, but with a wider range of supported functions.

-You can also use script code from the command line.
+You can also use script code from the command line separating each instruction with the semicolon character (;) or the colon character (:) depending on whether it’s JScript or VBScript respectively.

 Extended objects and functions have been created for the operations: --js[-encoded], --vbs[-encoded], --web-browser, and --swf.
 The supported languages are: JScript, VBScript, and ActionScript respectively.